te-lang-wakker/wave.js/README.md

 # wave.js
-Draws a wave to a specified canvas.
+Draws a wave to a specified canvas.<br>
 I've never worked with JavaScript before, so there are probably better solutions out there.

 See it in action: https://nogal.moe/wave